datarisk-io/mlops_codex/docs/source/deploying.rst

 Sync models return a dictionary and async models return a :py:class:`mlops_codex.base.MLOpsExecution` that you can use to check the status and download the result similar to the training execution.

 To use the models you need a `group token`, that is generated when creating the group (check :ref:`connecting_to_mlops:creating a group`).
-You can add this token in the NEOMARIL_GROUP_TOKEN env variable, use the :py:meth:`mlops_codex.model.MLOpsModel.set_token` method or add in each :py:meth:`mlops_codex.model.MLOpsModel.predict` call.
+You can add this token in the MLOPS_GROUP_TOKEN env variable, use the :py:meth:`mlops_codex.model.MLOpsModel.set_token` method or add in each :py:meth:`mlops_codex.model.MLOpsModel.predict` call.

 Most of the time you might need to used your model outside a python environment, sharing it through a REST API.